BadFactor/Ruster/README.md

   + Addons and Themes Support
   + Graphics support via Vulkan or WebGL

-## What do u want to support or rwhich kind of idears u have?
+## What do u want to support or which kind of idears u have?
   +
   +